cylc/cylc-flow/CONTRIBUTING.md

 ## Report Bugs

 Report bugs by opening an issue at [Cylc Issues on Github](https://github.com/cylc/cylc/issues).
-Give the Cylc version that suffers from the bug, and a recipe to reproduce the problem.
+Give the Cylc version affected by the bug (you should test the latest release if possible) and a recipe to reproduce the problem.

 ## Request Enhancements

 Request enhancements by opening an issue at [Cylc Issues @ Github](https://github.com/cylc/cylc/issues).
-Describe the use case in detail.
+Describe your use case in detail.

 ## Contribute Code

 All contributions to Cylc are made via pull requests against the *master* branch of [cylc/cylc](https://github.com/cylc/cylc).
-New contributors should add their details to the [Code Contributors](#code-contributors) section of this file as part of their first request.
-The developer who reviews each pull request is responsible for checking that the contributor's name is listed in this file before merging the pull request into *master*.
+New contributors should add their details to the [Code Contributors](#code-contributors) section of this file as part of their first pull request.
+The developers who review each pull request are responsible for checking that the contributor's name is listed in this file before merging the new branch into *master*.

 ## Code Contributors

-The following people have contributed to this code under the terms of the Contributor Licence Agreement and Certificate of Origin detailed below.

-_NOTE: the names _(parenthesised)_ below represent contributions from outside of NIWA and Met Office that predate the introduction of this Agreement (July 2018).
-These developers will be contacted to seek their consent._
+The following people have contributed to this code under the terms of the Contributor Licence Agreement and Certificate of Origin detailed below (_except for the parenthesised names, which represent contributions from outside of NIWA and Met Office that predate the explicit introduction of this Agreement in July 2018; they must be un-parenthesised in future pull requests_).

  - Hilary Oliver
  - Matt Shin
  - Ben Fitzpatrick
  - Andrew Clark
  - Oliver Sanders
  - Declan Valters
  - Sadie Bartholomew
  - (Luis Kornblueh)
  - Kerry Day
  - Prasanna Challuri
  - David Matthews
  - (Tim Whitcomb)
  - (Scott Wales)
  - Tomek Trzeciak
  - (Thomas Coleman)
  - Bruno Kinoshita
  - (Annette Osprey)
  - (Jonathan Thomas)
  - Rosalyn Hatcher
  - (Domingo Manubens Gil)
  - Jonny Williams
  - (Milton Woods)
  - (Alex Reinecke)
  - (Chan Wilson)
  - (Kevin Pulo)
  - Lois Hugget
  - (Martin Dix)
  - (Ivor Blockley)

 (All contributors are identifiable with email addresses in the git version control logs or otherwise.)